Skip to content

 [4] Chow, Roberta T., et.
 Al, Efficacy of low-level laser therapy in the management of neck pain: a systematic review and meta-analysis of randomized placebo or active-treatment controlled trials.
 Lancet, 2009.

-Low-Level Laser Therapy | Rocklin | (916) 783-9470
+Laser Therapy Rocklin, Roseville, Granite Bay, Loomis CA | (916) 783-9470